 When you buy travel insurance it’s important to always choose a policy that best reflect your needs.
 Cheap holiday insurance might tick the box for price but it might not give you the level of cover you actually need – which could cost you a lot more in the long run.

-- Agreeing to a higher voluntary excess
+- Agree to a higher voluntary excess

-- Seeing if you’re already covered.
+- See if you’re already covered.
 For example, if you’ve got home insurance you may already have gadget cover, and some bank accounts in the UK also provide free travel insurance so check before you pay for something you already have.

 How do I compare travel insurance?

 Before you compare travel insurance it’s worthwhile making a list of ‘must have’ features – particularly if you need something specific like extreme sports cover.